RandomAPI/Randomuser.me-Node/README.md

 4\.
 Please don't submit requests that say "make this nationality".
 We will accept helpful contributions, but not orders :)

+### Requirements

+Node v9.0.0+
+MongoDB

 ### How to use

 1. Run `npm install`

-2. Make sure you have gulp installed globally (npm i -g gulp) and run `gulp build`
+2. Run `npm run build` to build views and minify js/css

-3. Run `gulp` to verify all tests pass
+3. Run `npm test` and verify all tests pass

 4. Start the server with `npm start`